What is Equity in Property? (Including Negative Equity Explained)

 With the drop in house prices – is this the end of the home ownership dream?

 Dropping house prices are bad if you need or want to sell your house.
-New Dropping house prices are not good if you need or want to sell your house.
 New Zealanders’ budgets are under pressure.
 The cost of living has increased dramatically.
 Higher interest rates and declining house prices have made this worse.

 House prices dropping is beneficial, as it makes housing more accessible, especially for young people.
 This is something that New Zealand desires.